flusio/Minz/docs/getting_started.md

 Remember when I told you that the `Application` class was just a convention?
 It was to allow the `appRun` method provided by the `ApplicationHelper` class to work.
-It does a bit of magic by loading the application from `\hello\Application`, creating a `\Minz\Request` from the parameters that you give to it, and executing it against the `run` method of `Application`.
+It does a bit of magic by loading the application from `\App\Application`, creating a `\Minz\Request` from the parameters that you give to it, and executing it against the `run` method of `Application`.
 Finally it returns the `\Minz\Response` returned by the controller action.
 The beauty of this method